 Dead-enders still enamored with George W. Bush hold up his stubbornness and steadfast resolve as a of badge of honor.
-But it’s not only politicians and world leaders that remain true to their vision, it’s artists as well.
-I’ve seen second rate musicians praised for knowing exactly what sound they want the moment they step into the studio.
-And I’ve seen photographers and filmmakers lauded by cast and crew alike for knowing exactly what they want before the first frame is shot.
+But it’s not only politicians and world leaders that stay true to their vision, it’s artists as well.
+I’ve seen second-rate musicians praised for knowing exactly what sound they want the moment they step into the studio.
+I’ve seen photographers and filmmakers lauded by cast and crew alike for knowing exactly what they want before the first frame is shot.

 What’s Wrong with Being Wrong